cdornan/cd-blog/posts/2020-04-08-managing-anxiety.md

 ---

-[I said I would for time to time use this blog for non-Haskell topics and this article is the first such article.]
+[I said I would for time to time use this blog for non-Haskell topics and this article is the first such article.
+Article edited on 2020-04-08 to add 'avoid anger' to the recommendations.]

 While listening to today's _Today In Focus_ podcast about the [UK Prime Minister's admission to Intensive